A Woman’s Choice does not perform or refer for abortion procedures. For specific information about our services, refer to the site above.

 On average, most women ovulate within three weeks of an abortion, however, fertility may return as soon as a week.11

-Plan B (also known as the morning after pill) is not the same as the abortion pill.
+No. They are not the same.
+Plan B (also known as the morning-after pill) is not the same as the abortion pill.
 Plan B is an over-the-counter form of emergency contraception that is designed to prevent pregnancy and will not end a pregnancy that has already been conceived.
 For more information on Plan B, click here.

-The abortion pill and “Plan C” are common names for a series of medications used to terminate pregnancy including mifepristone and misoprostol.
+The abortion pill is a series of medications used to terminate pregnancy including mifepristone and misoprostol.

 Mifepristone is also known by its brand name Mifeprex or RU486, and misoprostol is also known by its brand name, Cytotec.